orkhanahmadov/spreadsheet-translations/README.md

 Maintaining multi-language support in Laravel applications can be hard

-- Laravel's translation files are in plain PHP files (or sometimes JSON).
+- Laravel's translation files are in plain PHP/JSON files.
 This assumes that the person who's going to translate the application know how to work with PHP/JSON file, which is not always the case
 - Each locale translations are localed under different folders.
 For example, `en` folder for English translations, `de` folder for German.
 This separation is good on the code level, but makes it hard to maintain 2+ locale translations.